 The Director of Education, in consultation with the Program Director, will evaluate previous education and training that may be applicable to the program offered at the College.
-Credit may be given if the education or training was completed at another institution accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) where courses and credit values are comparable to those offered at American Career College and a letter grade of at least C or numerical grade of at least 70 percent (75 percent for Vocational Nursing) was earned.
-For the Physical Therapist Assistant program, transfer credit will be considered on a case by case basis for general education courses only.
-Credit may be given where courses and credit values are comparable to those offered at ACC and a letter grade of at least B or numerical grade of at least 80 percent was earned.
+Credit may be given if the education or training was completed at another institution accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) where courses and credit values are comparable to those offered at American Career College and a letter grade of at least C or numerical grade of at least 70 percent (75 percent for Vocational Nursing); a letter grade of at least B or numerical grade of at least 80 percent for Associate of Science Degree in Nursing was earned.
+For the Physical Therapist Assistant program, transfer credit will be considered on a case by case basis.
+Credit may be given where courses and credit values are comparable to those offered at ACC and a letter grade of at least B or numerical grade of at least 80 percent at ACC and a letter grade of at least B or numerical grade of at least 80 percent at ACC and a letter grade of at least B or numerical grade of at least 80 percent was earned.